jcubic/lips/REFERENCE.md

 ## char<?
 ```
-(char<? chr1 chr2)
+(char<? chr1 chr2 ...)

-Returns true if second character is smaller then the first one.
+Returns true if characters are monotonically increasing.
 ```

 ## char<=?
 ```
-(char<? chr1 chr2)
+(char<? chr1 chr2 ...)

-Returns true if second character is not larger then the first one.
+Returns true if characters are monotonically non-decreasing.
 ```

 ## char=?
 ```
-(char=? chr1 chr2)
+(char=? chr1 chr2 ...)

-Checks if two characters are equal.
+Checks if all characters are equal.
 ```

 ## char>?
 ```
-(char<? chr1 chr2)
+(char<? chr1 chr2 ...)

-Returns true if second character is larger then the first one.
+Returns true if characters are monotonically decreasing.
 ```

 ## char>=?
 ```
-(char<? chr1 chr2)
+(char<? chr1 chr2 ...)

-Returns true if second character is not smaller then the first one.
+Returns true if characters are monotonically non-increasing.
 ```

 ## clone